How to Improve Memory Retention: Simple, Science-Backed Tips That Actually Work

 We all know exercise is good for us.
 But here’s a pro tip that directly ties into memory: exercise after you study.
 It turns out even a little physical activity can give your brain a massive boost in locking down new information.

 Research shows that exercising after a learning session can improve memory consolidation by up to 20-30%.
 We're not talking about a marathon here—even just 5 minutes makes a difference.
 One study found that people who exercised right after learning a list of words remembered way more the next day compared to those who just sat still.
 Why?
 Exercise releases chemicals that tell your brain, "Hey, that stuff you just learned?
 That’s important.
 Keep it."
-You can read more about how our brains react to these boosts in this fascinating research.
+You can read more about how our brains react to these boosts in .

 A Practical Workflow for Better Memory